department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 You can review the [Design requirements: Life insurance](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1695423328470/f9c5091530a62f5966b628c21cb9b85ace70d62a?sender=u65f0a75fc7c68f2a5a2a9545) in Mural.

-#### Which categories are similar to `Life insurance`?
+#### Which categories are the SAME as `Life insurance`?
 - `Decision reviews and appeals`
 - `Pension`
 - `Center for Minority Veterans`

+#### How do other categories compare to `Life insurance`?
-- `Survivor Benefits`, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
+- `Survivor Benefits` is similar, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
-- `Burials and memorials`, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
+- `Burials and memorials`is similar, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
+- `Center for Women Veterans` is similar, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
-- `Disability compensation`, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
+- `Disability compensation`is similar, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
-- `Benefits issues outside the U.S.`, well, this category "forks" so if `Topic` = `Disability compensation` then it will mimic the `Disability compensation` category and include [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
+- `Benefits issues outside the U.S.` is similar, but this category "forks" so, if `Topic` = `Disability compensation` then it will mimic the `Disability compensation` category and include [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md))
-- `Housing assistance and home loans`, but for certain topics it includes [Select: State/Province/Region]
+- `Housing assistance and home loans` is similar, but for certain topics it includes [Select: State/Province/Region]
+- `Guardianship, custodianship or fiduciary issues` is similar, but it includes [Select: Location of residence] and sometimes [Zip code]
-- `Veteran Readiness and Employment`, but it includes a [Veteran Readiness and Employment information] section
+- `Veteran Readiness and Employment` is similar, but it includes a [Veteran Readiness and Employment information] section
-- `Sign in and technical issues`, but because email is the only contact option: the contact preference question is removed, we never collect address and the submission body copy changes
+- `Sign in and technical issues` is similar, but because email is the only contact option: the contact preference question is removed, we never collect address and the submission body copy changes
+- `DEERS (Defense Enrollment Eligibility Reporting System)` is similar, but because email is the only contact option: the contact preference question is removed, we never collect address and the submission body copy changes
-- `Veteran ID Card (VIC)`, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md)) and because email is the only contact option: the contact preference question is removed, we never collect address and the submission body copy changes
+- `Veteran ID Card (VIC)` is similar, but it includes [Branch of Service] (review [field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md)) and because email is the only contact option: the contact preference question is removed, we never collect address and the submission body copy changes
-- `Debt`, but it requires authentication and for a certain topic it includes [VA Medical Center search facility]
+- `Debt` is similar, but it requires authentication and for one topic it includes [VA Medical Center search facility]

 ---